fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 ![e2e tests](../../images/11/9.png)

-End to end -tests are nice since they give us confidence that software works from the end user's perspective.
+End to end tests are nice since they give us confidence that software works from the end user's perspective.
 The price we have to pay is the slower feedback time.
 Now executing the whole workflow takes quite much longer.

 </div>